grigorescu/Brownian/README.md

 Configuration
 -------------

-Change ELASTICSEARCH_SERVER in Brownian/settings.py to your server's hostname and port.
+1. Change ELASTICSEARCH_SERVER in Brownian/settings.py to your server's hostname and port.
++ Change TIME_ZONE in Brownian/settings.py to your desired timezone.

 Running Development Server
 --------------------------